 Primary Care Physicians (PCP) consist of Network Providers who are general and family practitioners, internists, pediatricians and OB/GYNs.
-All Covered Persons are urged to designate a PCP to receive the lowest office visit copay when seen by a Network PCP after making that designation.
+All Covered Persons are urged to designate a PCP to receive the lowest office visit copay when seen by a Tier 1 or Tier 2 PCP after making that designation.
 Each covered member may designate a different PCP and you may change your PCP designation any month, provided you make the election in the HealthComp System (HCOnline) prior to the 15th of the preceding month.
 To designate or change a PCP, access the HealthComp System at hconline.healthcomp.com/usc.